 In October/November there was a series of events that in combination with the stress of transitioning and college led me into a slum of depression.
 The depression got so bad that I attempted suicide.
 A few weeks after that happened I admitted myself to a psychiatric facility where I spent 4 days clearing my mind and getting my life back on track.
 I go more in-depth about this time in my life in my Day 50 post.

 My life started to look up after that happened.
 I met a girl whom I dated for two years before moving on.
 After school ended for the year I decided to devote my time and energy into my transition.
-Since then I have had electrolysis to remove my facial hair as well as Orchiectomy.
+Since then I have had electrolysis to remove my facial hair as well as Orchiectomy and breast augmentation.
 My family have come to accept me and I am living full time.
 I can finally say that I am happy with my place in life and that I can finally be myself.